Bengal Sultanate: Gauda-Ahom War

 In 1532, a Bengali Muslim commander named Turbak invaded Ahom territory with a force comprising 1,000 cavalry, 30 elephants, and numerous guns and cannons.
 He set up camp near the fort at Singiri.
 Ahom forces, under Suklen, crossed the Brahmaputra and attacked the Muslim encampment, despite warnings from astrologers.
 However, the battle ended in disaster for the Ahoms, who suffered heavy losses, with eight commanders killed.
 Suklen barely escaped with a serious wound.
 The Muslim forces stopped advancing for the rainy season at Koilabar.

 The Ahoms retreated to Sala after their initial setbacks, where they regrouped with reinforcements and appointed Senglung as the new Commander-in-Chief.
-By March 1533, however, the Ahoms turned the tide in their favor.
-In a naval battle at Duimunisila, they inflicted significant losses on the Muslim forces, The Muslim commanders, Taju and Sangal, were killed, The invading forces lost 2,500 men, 20 ships, and several large cannons, marking a turning point in the war in favor of the Ahoms.
+By March 1533, however, the Ahoms turned the tide in their favour.
+In a naval battle at Duimunisila, they inflicted significant losses on the Muslim forces.
+The Muslim commanders, Taju and Sangal, were killed.
+The invading forces lost 2,500 men, 20 ships, and several large cannons, marking a turning point in the war in favour of the Ahoms.

 During this time, Husain Khan, another Muslim general, arrived to reinforce Turbak's forces with six elephants, 100 cavalry, and 1,000 infantry troops.
 Reinforced by Hussain Khan, Turbak took position near the Dikrai River, across from the Ahom camp.
 However, the Ahoms were now better prepared and managed to defeat the Muslims in several engagements.
 The final confrontation occurred near the Bharali River, where Turbak was killed by a spear, and the Muslims were thrown into disarray.
 The Ahoms pursued the retreating forces all the way to the Karatoya River, where they achieved a complete victory.

 Campaigns in Arakan

-Arakan and the Brahmaputra Valley was often subjected to Bengali invasions.
-The restoration of Min Saw Mon was a military campaign led by the Bengal Sultanate to help Min Saw Mon regain control of his Launggyet Dynasty.
+Arakan and the Brahmaputra Valley were often subjected to Bengali invasions.
+The restoration of Min Saw Mon was a military campaign led by the Bengal Sultanate to help Min Saw Mon regain control of his Launggyet dynasty.
 The campaign was successful.
 Min Saw Mon was restored to the Launggyet throne, and Arakan became a vassal state of the Bengal Sultanate.
 However, conflict later emerged between Arakan and Bengal based on the control of Chittagong.
 Arakan asserted its independence as a coastal power.
 Under Alauddin Husain Shah, Bengali sovereignty was restored in Chittagong and northern Arakan.
 However, the Arakanese persisted to fight over Chittagong, often allying with Portuguese pirates.

 Campaigns in Orissa

 Eastern-Ganga Dynasty

-The first conflict between the Bengal Sultanate and the Odias dates back to the time of Shamsuddin Ilyas Shah where on his conquests subjugated Orissa.
-He defeated Bhanudeva II of the Eastern Ganga dynasty.
+The first conflict between the Bengal Sultanate and the Odias dates back to the time of Shamsuddin Ilyas Shah, who subjugated Orissa.
+He defeated Bhanudeva II of the eastern Ganga dynasty.
 He further sacked Jajpur, Cuttack and reached as far as the Chilika Lake.